awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

    Also, at this point the certificate and private key are no longer valid in the Greengrass `certs/` directory.
 If you wish to redeploy the stack, clear out all of the `certs/` and `config/` directories,

-1. If you created any assets that references or used AWS IoT Analytics or Amazon Kinesis Data Streams, delete these also.
+1. If you created any assets that references or used AWS IoT Analytics or Amazon Kinesis Data Streams such as a Kinesis Analytics Application, delete these also.

 1. Review any CloudWatch Logs log groups and delete these if needed.

 1. Finally, change out of the GitHub repository and fully delete the directory.

 That's it!
-Fully deployed, run, and cleared up!
+Fully deployed, ran, and cleaned up!

 ## FAQ and Help